Ars3n3-Lupin/openSSH_new_version_Install/README.md

 # openSSH_new_version_Install

-This is intllation steps to install openSSH new version.
+This is intllation steps to install openSSH new linux version .

 1. Download SERVICES folder and change owner of all files in SERVICES folder. sudo chown root:root ./SERVICES/*